nishantc1527/Algorithms-Java/README.md

  ## Possible Error

-    Error: Could not find or load main class MergeSort
+    Error: Could not find or load main class QuickSort

  A couple of detailed posts about this: